Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Hospital Retirement Supplement - CRH

-If you have held the product under 10 years, the transfer fee can be charged up to 5% of the accumulated savings.
+If you have held the product for less than 10 years, the transfer fee may be charged up to a maximum of 5% of the accumulated savings.

-The transfer must take place within a maximum of 4 months.
+The transfer must be made within a maximum of 4 months.

-In case of delay, you can refer the matter to the Ombudsman of the Autorité des marchés financiers.
+In the event of a delay, you may refer the matter to the Ombudsman of the Autorité des marchés financiers.

 Who shall I contact